dskemp/courtdata/content/cases/ot2014/13-1010/index.md

 - ERISA
 summary: "The Sixth Circuit’s conclusion that a collective-bargaining agreement created a vested right to lifetime contribution-free health care benefits rested on principles that are incompatible with ordinary principles of contract law."
 ---
+The Sixth Circuit’s conclusion that a collective-bargaining agreement created a vested right to lifetime contribution-free health care benefits rested on principles that are incompatible with ordinary principles of contract law.